titaniumnetwork-dev/discord-widget/README.md

 12. Go to your channel you got your channel id from and press the gears icon on it and go to the Webhooks tab.
 Click on create webhook and fill in some details and click on "Copy" after the webhook url box.
 In the config.json file paste this link in the field that says "Insert webhook id 1 here"
 13. Repeat the previous step until the fields that say "Insert webhook id # here" are all filled out and are set to general which would be about 3 times.
 14. Save all changes to config.json.
-11. In the command prompt window type in "node app.js" and visit http://localhost:8080/ in your browser
+11. In a terminal type in "node app.js" and visit http://localhost:8080/ in your browser
 ## Basic rundown
 This node app uses a Discord bot to retreieve messages and their data.
 The data is sent over websockets and parsed by the browser and the messages send from the client are sent over websockets.
 All data in config.json are secure if you run the node app normally.